 4 Tips For Building a Compelling Facebook Ad

-Facebook recently announced their Q3 earnings, where they reported $10.3 billion in revenue.
-That, to put it mildly, is a lot of money.
+There are few companies better at making money than Facebook.
 That speaks to the power of the Facebook ad — Facebook makes their money from selling ad space, and a lot of brands are taking them up on the offer.
-In fact, they’re warning shareholders they’re actually running out of ad space to sell.
+In fact, they’ve warned shareholders they’re actually running out of ad space to sell.

 All of this means there’s a lot competition for user attention on the social network.
 Your Facebook ads need to be able to stand out and hook your customer’s interest, but how do you do that?

 There are four main components to any successful Facebook ad: using the right specs, effective targeting, compelling visuals, and strong copy that drives your customer to take action.
 Let’s take a look at what you can do to ensure you’re setting your ad up for success.

 Before you get started, you need to get familiar with the basic specs for Facebook ads.
 These can change from time to time, so it’s always a good idea to check the official source to ensure you’re building ads that fit the bill.
 If you haven’t done it yet, click through the link and play around a bit with the options available.
 They give a pretty thorough rundown of each ad placement and the requirements for each.

 One of Facebook’s strengths is its robust set of targeting tools.
 And with the amount of data Facebook has access to, you can define your audience in a precise way.
 They have a solid guide on how their targeting works, and the options available to you here.
 Here are the primary options available.